airyhq/airy/docs/docs/glossary.md

 ### Provider

 Source providers are API platforms that allow the Airy Core Platform to connect to one or more of their sources typically via a webhook.
-E.g. Twilio is a source provider for the Twilio SMS and Whatsapp sources.
+E.g. Twilio is a source provider for the Twilio SMS and WhatsApp sources.

 ## User